blockchainsllc/in3-docs/docs/api-c.md

   return;
 }

-// convert the result to a integer int number_of_servers = d_int(response->result);
+// convert the result to an integer int number_of_servers = d_int(response->result);

-// don't forget the free the response! free_json(response);
+// don't forget to free the response! free_json(response);

-// out put result
+// output result
 printf("Found %i servers registered : \n", number_of_servers);

 // now we call a function with a complex result... for (int i = 0; i < number_of_servers; i++) {

-  // get all the details for one server. response = eth_call_fn(c, contract, "servers(uint256):(string,address,uint,uint,uint,address)", to_uint256(i));
+  // get all the details for one server response = eth_call_fn(c, contract, "servers(uint256):(string,address,uint,uint,uint,address)", to_uint256(i));

   // handle error